tdwg/website/about/committees/tardis/index.md

 ## Organization

 ### Charter

-As provided in the Constitution (Art 7), this charter may be revised by the the TDWG Executive Committee to better meet any changes in the needs of the organisation.
+As provided in the Constitution (Art 7), this charter may be revised by the the TDWG Executive Committee to better meet any changes in the needs of the organization.
 Changes to the charter must be posted for open consultation and comment by TDWG member for at least 21 days prior to approval.

 ### Membership and structure